crazystorm720/Deterministic-Serendipity/oci_db_free_tier.md

 - **Performance**: Fast queries for client reports
 - **Intelligence**: Built-in scoring and matching systems
 - **Growth**: Room to add more sophisticated analytics

+## if you've read this far and need help...reach out!